Ukrainian forces advance in south, hold 'initiative,' says Zelenskiy

 Russian reports in recent days had suggested that Kadyrov, whose forces have been active since the beginning of the Russian invasion, was ill or injured or "on holiday".

-Reuters could not independently verify the reports on Kadyrov or the battlefield reports.
+Reuters could not independently verify the reports on Kadyrov or the battlefield situation.

 Russia's Defence Ministry said its forces had repelled Ukrainian advances near Bakhmut, with fighting made difficult "not only by the daily intensity of fire and battle, but also by topography.
 The line of contact runs between two hills."